 Generally, the impact wrench is heavier and more powerful than the impact driver.
-The designs of the impact wrenches enable them to produce more torque power than their driver counterparts.
+The designs of these wrenches enable them to produce more torque power than their driver counterparts.
 In terms of the drive, the impact wrench employs a ½” drive while the drivers employ a ¼”.
 On a functional basis, the impact drivers are suited for driving screws while the impact wrenches are designed to fasten or loosen sockets.
 However, you can convert your impact driver’s drive from a ¼” to ½” (as in the case of the impact wrench) by adding an adapter.

 To find the best cordless impact wrench for the money that you have, you should consider four things.
 To begin with, you should go for an option that has high power.
 For the best performance, the wrench should give deliver 200 torques or more.
-Secondly, the cordless impact wrench should have a higher Rotation per Minute (RPM).
+Secondly, this tool should have a higher Rotation per Minute (RPM).
 A higher RPM, more than 3000, translates to less human effort.
 Thirdly, your option should have a higher Impact per Minute (IPM).
 A higher IPM also translates to less effort.
 Lastly, you should use a wrench that is compact and lightweight.
 This will ensure flexible carrying and usage.
 If you are buying the tool to drive bolts and nuts, you’ll want an option that doesn’t require too much effort and one that is easy to operate.

 Air Impact Wrench vs. Cordless Impact Wrench

 • Drive (1/4, 3/8, or ½ inches: which one and why?): The drive size aids in the torque performance that is offered by the impact wrench.
-The cordless impact wrench comes with an adjustable power control feature, which makes it easy for you to change the torque rate when using it.
+The cordless wrench comes with an adjustable power control feature, which makes it easy for you to change the torque rate when using it.
 Since the higher the drive size, the higher the torque, you should go for the ½” drive over the other two.
 However, when it comes to choosing between the 3/8″ drive and ¼” drive, you should go for the former.
-Unfortunately, a majority of the air impact wrenches do not have the adjustable features.
+Unfortunately, a majority of the Pneumatic wrenches do not have the adjustable features.
 Therefore, it’s hard to control the drive size.
 If you try to adjust the drive, you may break the bolt or nut that you are working on.

 What’s the Primary Use of an Impact Wrench?